Gonzih/hn-tray.clj/README.md

 # HN Tray

-A Clojure implementation of simple tray with news from front page of HN using java.awt.
+A Clojure implementation of simple tray with news from front page of HN using java.awt, javax.swing.

 ## Usage